DevAbolfazl/Get-domain-IP/README.md

 If the entered domain is incorrect, or your server does not have access to the Internet, it will return the same value as given.

 ## Licence
-Get domain IP Composer is licensed under the MIT License
+Get domain IP is licensed under the MIT License